RebekahMars/hackernoon-clone/README.md

   -React tabs should be installed to have the tab feature work ("npm install --save react-tabs") -Enter "npm start" in terminal

+Things I need to work on:
+  -Organize files so that they are not all jumbled.
+Put javascript files in a file inside the 'src' folder called 'js' and etc
+  -Footer and about section is not styled properly